Why We Make Specialty Duramax Tools

 Step 2.
 Next, place the WIF wrench over the sensor and turn it counterclockwise.
 Unless it is overtightened or has not been changed recently it should loosen without too much effort.

 Step 3 (reinstallation).
-Place a new O-ring on the WIF sensor and thread it a few turns into the fuel filter 8by hand.
-Then use the WIF tool to snug it down but do not overtighten it.
+Place a new O-ring on the WIF sensor and thread it a few turns into the fuel filter by hand.
+Then use the WIF tool to snug it down but do not over tighten it.

 Step 4.
 Reinstall the fuel filter onto the filter housing and tighten it down.
 Then use the flat end of the WIF sensor tool to loosen the bleeder screw and press the plunger several times.
 Then loosen the bleeder screw to remove the air in the system.
 Note: This process may have to be repeated several times.